OphelieJfy/Jedha_certification/Block_5/Project_Getaround_Analysis/README.md

 A 10min personal [video presentation](https://share.vidyard.com/watch/PiwVqc3zvxWQFksdHREhnd?)

-In complement of this video and the code provided here, you'll find :
-- A web dashboard for delay analysis and simulation, as well as for daily rental price estimation : https://ojo-getaround-streamlit-188f61c1d4a6.herokuapp.com/
-- A web API for car daily rental price prediction : https://ojo-getaround-api-fa638883c2ea.herokuapp.com/docs
-- A web app hosting the MLFlow tracking server : https://ojo-getaround-mlflow-7508b1c17441.herokuapp.com/

 ## Goal of the project and repository architecture

 The goal of this project is to develop and deploy several online apps for: data analysis, machine learning training, and predictions for GetAround.